garyexplains/examples/Raspberry Pi Pico/Piccolo_OS/readme.md

  * {T} THREAD_PSP forces a return to Thread mode, execution continues using the PSP.
 The PSP has the address of where to continue in the task.
 This address was saved into the LR (and saved onto the PSP stack) when the call to `piccolo_yield()` was made.
  * {T} Execution continues until `piccolo_yield()` is called again.
 20. {T} `piccolo_yield()` intentionally calls SVC and forces an interrupt that will be handled by `isr_svcall()`
-21. {I} `isr_svcall()` handles the interrupt.
+21. {HI} `isr_svcall()` handles the interrupt.
 It saves the state of the current task (R4 to R11 and the LR) onto the PSP belonging to the task.
- * {I} It then restores the kernel state from the main stack and returns to the kernel using the LR saved on the main stack.
+ * {HI} It then restores the kernel state from the main stack and returns to the kernel using the LR saved on the main stack.
 22. {H} After the interrupt, processing continues in `piccolo_start();`
 23. Jump to step 19.

 ### TL;DR

-Below, {T} means Thread mode, {H} means Handler mode, {I} means Interrupt.
+Below, {T} means Thread mode, {H} means Handler mode, {HI} means Handler mode, but in actual Interrupt handler.

 Remember that, the _kernel_ is the `main()` function and later `piccolo_start()` (which is called by `main()` and never returns).